The Book of Bill

-The Book of Bill is a teen-audience science fiction book published by Hyperion Avenue Books, based on the children's animated television series Gravity Falls.
+The Book of Bill is a teen and adult-audience science fiction book published by Hyperion Avenue Books, based on the children's animated television series Gravity Falls.
 Written by series creator Alex Hirsch, the book retells its story from the perspective of primary antagonist Bill Cipher (who is credited as a co-writer and artist), extending before and after the events shown in the series.

 First announced in December 2023, the book was released on July 23, 2024.
 An exclusive edition with 16 extra pages of behind the scenes production art and drawings is available from Barnes & Noble.
 The Book of Bill was generally positively received by fans and the media.
 The book appeared on The New York Times Best Seller list in July 2024, and remained through January 2025.

 Publication history

-In interviews regarding Gravity Falls after its finale, Hirsch mentioned that he considered creating books based on the series, using various ideas that were not used for the show as they were considered too short, "weird" or "specific".
+In interviews regarding Gravity Falls after its finale, Alex Hirsch mentioned that he considered writing books based on the series, using various ideas that were not used for the show because they were considered too short, "weird", or "specific".

-The Book of Bill was first announced in December 2023, as the first Gravity Falls book not to contain "Gravity Falls" in the title, and be intended for an adult audience.
-The book was released on July 23, 2024, with Barnes & Noble releasing a special exclusive edition as well which includes 16 extra pages of content.
+The Book of Bill was first announced in December 2023, as the first Gravity Falls book not to contain "Gravity Falls" in the title, and is intended for an older audience.
+The book was released on July 23, 2024, with Barnes & Noble releasing a special exclusive edition as well, which includes 16 extra pages of content.